-Writing for Avalon Travel
+Writing for Moon Travel Guides

 Please note that we are only looking for books that fit into our current series at this time and are not interested in the following genres: fiction, children’s books, or memoirs.